Search:

 At GM discretion, instead of paying a Contact for Services in cash, the character can instead owe the Contact a Favor.
 The GM gives Chips to the Contact equal to the rating of a Favor using the Favor Rating Table.
 The Contact may make requests of the character who owes them chips on later runs.
 Refusing to honor a Favor from a Contact will prompt a Loyalty Test.

-GMs will track the Chips that characters and Contacts owe each other using the Runnerhub NPC Index.
+GMs will track the Chips that characters and Contacts owe each other using the RunnerHub NPC Index.
 Players must also note these Chips on their character sheets.

 Chips are repaid, by contacts and players alike, on a 1:1 basis.